Find Trade Colleges

 Our analysis found West Hills College-Lemoore to be the best value school for trade school students in California.
 West Hills College-Lemoore is a small public school located in Lemoore, California that handed out 1,479 degrees in 2021-2022.

-Out-of-state tuition fees for undergraduate students at West Hills College-Lemoore are $10,110 per year.
+The average tuition and fees for an out-of-state undergraduate students at West Hills College-Lemoore are $10,110 a year.

-SBCC also made our Best Trade Schools in California list, coming in at #5.
+SBCC also took the #5 spot in our Best Trade Schools in California rankings.

-The average tuition and fees for an out-of-state undergraduate students at Foothill College are $11,510 a year.
+Out-of-state tuition fees for undergraduate students at Foothill College are $11,510 per year.

-As a testament to the quality of education it offers, Foothill College also is in the top 10% of our Best Trade Schools in California ranking.
+In addition to its great value ranking, Foothill College is in the top 10% of all schools on our Best Trade Schools in California list.

 Out-of-state tuition fees for undergraduate students at Cuesta College are $9,348 per year.

 Canada College ranked #6 on this year’s Best Value Trade School Schools in California list.
-Canada College is a public institution located in Redwood City, California.
-The school has a medium-sized population, and it awarded 621 degrees in 2021-2022.
+This medium-sized public school is located in Redwood City, California, and it awarded 621 degrees in 2021-2022.

 Out-of-state tuition fees for undergraduate students at Canada College are $9,006 per year.

 Mt.
 San Antonio College did quite well in this year’s ranking of the best value places for trade school students.
 It came in at #8 on the list.
-Walnut, California is the setting for this large institution of higher learning.
-The public school handed out degrees to 5,457 students in 2021-2022.
+This large public school is located in Walnut, California, and it awarded 5,457 degrees in 2021-2022.

 The average tuition and fees for an out-of-state undergraduate students at Mt.
 SAC are $10,096 a year.